chrsclrk/IBM-COBOL_PostgreSQL/README.md

 <p>
-In a wide-ranging discussion about technology, a friend and I discussed this development.
-Our conversation motivated me to create the content in this repository.
+In a wide-ranging technology conversation, a friend and I discussed this development.
+That conversation motivated me to create the content in this repository.
 </p>

 With the PostgreSQL command line tool pgsl a database query can be expressed as: